Los Vaqueros Fishing Conditions

 Most anglers were focused on stripers or trout.
 Some angles have been working the shore around structure and several bass have been caught and released.
 Keep in mind that largemouth need to be 12 inches to be kept.
 Please release any big largemouth bass you might catch.
 They are the future of largemouth bass fishing in the reservoir.
 The reservoir is now full of excellent habitat for the bass so we anticipate this fishery to improve over the coming years.

-This week saw an increase in striper activity.
-More limits of 18-24 inch fish are being seen coming both off the shore and from boats.
-Cut anchovies or shad will do the trick when bait fishing.
+Once again this week continued to see more limits of stripers coming out of the lake.
+Limits of 18-24 inch fish are being caught both off the shore and from boats with some very plump fish being seen.
+Cut anchovies or shad is the bait of choice.
 Stripers need to be 18 inches or more.
 We continue to see some under size fish being caught and released.
 Please release the small fish as quickly and carefully as possible.
 They are the future of our striped bass fishery.

 No salmon were reported this week.

-With the cool water there has not been a lot of action with catfish.
+With the warmer weather and warming water temperatures we hope to see an increase in catfish being caught.
 We encourage and appreciate the release of any monster catfish (15 lbs plus).

 We are still giving out Whopper mugs.
 It takes a 5 lb trout to earn a mug, 12 lb striper, 12 lb catfish or a released 5 lb largemouth bass

-Don’t forget to pick up your 2014 State of California Fishing Licenses on sale at the marina.
+Don’t forget you need both your 2014 State of California Fishing License, on sale at the marina, and a daily fishing access permit to fish at Los Vaqueros.
 Fish and Wildlife has been checking fishing licenses so make sure you have one for everyone 16 and over.
 We suggest taking advantage of the second rod stamp that is available.

-Our April hours are to 6AM to 8PM with boats due in by 6:30 PM.
+Our June our hours are to 6AM to 8PM with boats due in by 6:30 PM.

 We encourage all anglers to report their stories, comments, or concerns to the Marina.
 Or, email email@example.com.
 Thanks again for choosing Los Vaqueros Reservoir as your recreation destination.